This article was last updated on May 10, 2023.

 - BeWell 24/7SM: If you have any questions about symptoms or where to go for care, the people at BeWell 24/7 can evaluate your symptoms, answer your questions, and recommend the best place to go for care

-- Personal doctor: For preventive care and other visits where you want someone who knows you and your medical history
+- Primary care provider (PCP): For preventive care and other visits where you want someone who knows you and your medical history

 - Virtual doctor: Most Wellmark members have access to Doctor On Demand, a virtual visit service that can treat most common medical conditions External Site, prescribe medication, and even help with regular wellness visits